 Test scores for Fall 2022 admission decisions will NOT be considered.

 Only ACT or SAT 1 scores are used in the selection process.
 You may send as many ACT and SAT 1 scores taken before November 30 as you’d like and we will apply the best score for each area.

 Cal Poly takes activities such as work experience, internships, volunteer programs and extracurricular activities into consideration.
 We are also interested in any leadership roles you may have held in these activities.

 Cal Poly is an impacted campus and admission is competitive in all majors.
-While GPA and test scores are important, it is impossible to predict a candidate’s chances by looking at these statistics alone.
-Cal Poly considers other factors for admission deemed important to our campus.
+While GPA and test scores (when applicable) are important, it is impossible to predict a candidate’s chances by looking at these statistics alone.
+We consider other factors for admission deemed important to our campus.
 All candidates are objectively evaluated by the cognitive and non-cognitive variables under our faculty-mandated Multi-Criteria Admission (MCA) process.
 We encourage students to apply to the program they feel best fits their academic and professional goals.